Siba Shakib: Future projects

-She is also working on the adaptation of her second international bestseller Samira and Samir into a feature film.
-She has received grants and support from the German Filmstiftung NRW and MEDIA toward this end.
-Shakib has written the script and she will also direct the movie herself.
-Currently the Casting is in process, however award-winning and well known Iranian actress, Golshifteh Farahani (Body of Lies, with Leonardo DiCaprio) has accepted to play the main role of SAMIRA.
+She is also working on adapting her second international bestseller Samira and Samir into a feature film.
+She has received grants and support from the German Filmstiftung NRW and MEDIA.
+Shakib has written the script, and she will also direct the movie herself.
+Currently, the Casting is in process.
+However, award-winning and well-known Iranian actress Golshifteh Farahani (Body of Lies, with Leonardo DiCaprio) has accepted to play the main role of SAMIRA.

-Currently she lives in New York City, Italy and Dubai.
+Currently, she lives in New York City, Italy and Dubai.